10th Planetary Crater Consortium Meeting

 We strive to keep the PCC meetings informal and set aside much of the time for general discussion.
 Dress is casual (as it is throughout Flagstaff), so leave the neckties and nylons at home.
 As noted below, weather in Flagstaff in mid August is warm (but not hot like the desert) and wet, so plan accordingly.

-Flagstaff's Pulliam Airport is serviced by American Airlines with small jets out of Phoenix.
+Flagstaff's Pulliam Airport is serviced by American Airlines with small jets out of Phoenix and Dallas, and United Airlines with connections through Denver.
 Alternately you can fly into Phoenix Sky Harbor Airport (which is serviced by all major airlines), rent a car, and make the ~2.5 hour drive up to Flagstaff, or use the Arizona Shuttle service between Sky Harbor Airport and Flagstaff (toll-free 800-888-2749; www.arizonashuttle.com).
 Even if you fly into Flagstaff, you will probably want to rent a car since there are no hotels within easy walking distance of the USGS.
 Most major car rental companies can be found at Pulliam Airport or provide shuttle service to downtown offices.

 Flagstaff is also served by Amtrak and Greyhound Bus.